Cooking and feeding a child can be even more taxing when you

 30g thinly sliced cured ham (I use parma ham or prosciutto)

-3- 4 slices of pickled green jalapeno chilli peppers cut up finely
+3- 4 slices of pickled green jalapeno chilli peppers cut up

 50 g grated cheese